-These days, with all the stars of the ATP tour kitted out with gear from Prince, Wilson, Babolat and Head, Donnay doesn’t get much of a look in.
 But turn the clock back to the 1980s and Donnay was producing the most tennis rackets of any manufacturer in the world.
-Andre Agassi, Bjorn Borg, Margaret Court, and Rod Laver all ran onto court with a Donnay racket in their hands.
+Andre Agassi, Bjorn Borg, Margaret Court, and Rod Laver all ran onto the court with a Donnay racket in their hands.

-That was back in the day when rackets were made of wood, of course.
+Some of those were back in the day when rackets were made of wood, of course.
 After that, Donnay failed to make the switch over to graphite frames and couldn’t keep up with the latest technology.
-Other brands pulled ahead and Dnnay, for a while, looked on the way out.
+Other brands pulled ahead and Donnay, for a while, looked on the way out.

 Donnay rackets are thin beamed and stiff, but (most importantly) cushioned and comfortable for volleys and groundstrokes.
 That’s a godsend to any players prone to, or worried about, wrist and elbow injuries.
 These distinctive and slightly stiff rackets may not be ideal for beginners, but an intermediate or advanced player with a powerful swing can find an awful lot to like.

 Many tennis fans have fond memories of Bjorn Borg wielding his heavy wooden racket like a club, and this gorgeous retro recreation has all the stylings of the 70s original.
-Although not made from wood any longer, it is designed to replicate some of the feel, whilst being lighter and faster, like the graphite frames that modern players are used to and benefitting from a much larger sweet spot.
+Although not made from wood any longer, it is designed to replicate some of the feel of the original whilst being lighter and faster, like the graphite frames that modern players are used to and benefits from a much larger sweet spot.

 Due to its design, this racket won’t help you generate a lot of power if that’s an aspect of your game that you struggle with, but you equally don’t need to be 6’11” inch giant with the reach of Ivo Karlovic to benefit from what the Allwood 102 has to offer.
 This is great for players who like smashing balls down the baseline, or for recreational doubles players.